 That said, nothing I’ll list here requires any special knowledge on your part, and the steps are easy to follow.
 I’ll supply plenty of screenshots and offer clear and concise instructions.

-These instructions are for Android Oreo (Version 8.0), the latest version of Android.
+These instructions are for Android Oreo (Version 8.0).
 While other versions may have menus worded a bit differently, they should still be worded similarly, and you should be able to follow along with no problem.

 Okay, let’s give this a go.

 You’ll need to put your Android device into Safe Mode.
 Safe Mode prevents any third-party apps from running, including that nasty little malware app you picked up.

 On most devices, Safe Mode is entered by pressing and holding the device’s power button until you see the device’s “Power Off” options appear on the screen.

 Normally, you would just tap “Power Off” and the device would shut down, or tap “Restart” to restart your device.
 But, to restart the device in Safe Mode, you want to tap and hold on the “Restart” option.